 Because joinder agreements are meant to bind the joining parties as if they were parties to the original agreements, the terms are already set and little negotiation is required.
-The routine nature of joinder agreements makes them perfect for delegating to legal outsourcing provider.
+The routine nature of joinder agreements makes them perfect for delegating to a legal outsourcing provider.

 3. Engagement Letters

 Many business relationships start with an engagement letter that defines the relationship and the scope of the parties’ engagement and expectations, including critical factors like compensation and duration.
 Engagement letters typically follow a fairly standard format.

 Because companies can sign so many engagement letters, they are a high-volume task that can take significant time away from other core work when they’re handled in-house.
 These important agreements are one of the best candidates for outsourcing.

 4. Vendor Contracts